 POLICY G3: LINKAGES AND CONNECTIONS

 Proposals for the enhancement and improvement of the existing Public Rights of Way will be supported.
-Proposals for improved linkages and accessibility within Edgmond and to the areas beyond will be supported.
-All new proposals will be expected to include the following enhancements to maximise accessibility to residents and to support local biodiversity:
+All new proposals will be expected to demonstrate safer and easier routes for pedestrians and cyclists to local services, facilities and existing networks.